TheDennz/Amenities/README.md

-# Locations of Amenities in Kenya in JSON format.
+# Locations of Amenities & facilities in GeoJSON.